GabrielSestieri/GabrielSestieri/README.md

 	7. Data Challenge '21
 		Refer to the Data Challenge Section.

+	8. Google Play Store Scraper
+		A scraper built using Selenium and the 'google-play-scraper' pyp package.
+		The program will use Selenium to scrape each app ID and then using a for-loop will feed each ID to the google-play-scraper package will scrape each Title, Developer Email, Installs, and Ratings for each app found on the Google Play Store.
+		Outputs the results into an Excel sheet.

 ## JavaScript
 This is where all my worthy JavaScript projects are showcased.
 They are subject to constant updates.